 Now let’s look at the not-so-good aspects of HMA VPN.

 1. No monthly subscription plans

 Fortunately, all plans come with a 30 day money-back guarantee.
 This gives you plenty of time to test out the VPN and cancel your subscription if it doesn’t work well – similar to a free trial VPN service.
 They are also offering a 7 day free trial option.

-I asked one of their chat representatives why they removed the monthly plan, which I remember seeing on their website recently.
+I asked one of their chat representatives why they removed the monthly plan, which I remember seeing on their website before.
 He explained it was in response to customer requests.
 He also explained they offer a hidden link for those still wanting the monthly subscription (you can ask support about this).